Ethmangameon/BedrockDestructor/README.md

-This project is made in the Bukkit and Paper API if you would like to build the plugin, you may do so with maven 'mvn -B package --file pom.xml'
+This project is made in the Bukkit and Paper API.
+It's pretty simple, it just looks for if an exploding TNT entity is touching bedrock, if so, set that block to air.

+### Build instruction
+With maven run 'mvn -B package --file pom.xml'